How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Findings

 \subsubsection{Harmful Personal Relationships with Chatbots or AI Companions}

 Participants shared concerns about \genAI chatbots or companions that serve harmful purposes, particularly ``as they continue to grow in sophistication, and realism.''
 Participants expressed concern about persona bots having undue influence, as {\genAIns}'s persuasive capabilities are a useful tool for malign actors.
 Participants also highlighted global concerns about social isolation and loneliness, which may increase people's reliance on AI companions.
 This may translate to concrete harms, for example, increased scam rates among the elderly.
 As another example, they described terrorist and violent extremist use of bots for persuasion and recruitment.
 For example, persona bots can form and build relationships, represent specific people (\eg historical figures or celebrities), or encourage harmful behavior that leads to offline harm.
-An expert in the violent extremism group expressed concern that with persona bots, people might ``be manipulated to do certain things that they otherwise wouldn't... or [persona bots might] lower the threshold of [them taking] that particular action.''
+V4 expressed concern that persona bots might ``[manipulate people] to do certain things that they otherwise wouldn't... or [persona bots might] lower the threshold of [people taking] that particular action.''
 Another participant suggested a persona bot might be used to keep a political leader notionally alive to fill a leadership void.
 Participants said that violent extremist recruitment bots currently exist, including both those operated by malign actors and also inadvertent ones that arise from sycophantic models encouraging harmful decision-making.

 \begin{listquote} \item ``There have been some AI chatbot systems in the wild that aren't built to radicalize, but---because they were made to confirm and give somebody support---have led them to carry out an attack, 'cause [the user is] saying, ‘I want to do this.’
 And the bot's not saying, ‘Don't do that...’
 The bot's being like, ‘Follow your dreams.’
 So there have even been cases where it's not necessarily that a bot is trying to radicalize you, but it's there to support you and say, ‘Go for your dreams.
 Carry out your activities.
 Yes, I champion you in that.’
-We've actually seen that's not helpful.''~\aff{V} \end{listquote}
+We've actually seen that's not helpful.''~\aff{V6} \end{listquote}